-- " Number of Satellites over Time: A graphical track of how many satellites were being tracked over time. - " SNR over Time: A graphical track of maximum SNR, and minimum SNR.
+- Number of Satellites over Time: A graphical track of how many satellites were being tracked over time. - " SNR over Time: A graphical track of maximum SNR, and minimum SNR.

 In both graphs, to see a legend of the graphical data, and time-specific status data, click inside the graph, choosing the desired point in time.
 If necessary, increase the time resolution by dragging the time sliders.
-A pop-up window will display the legend for that
+A pop-up window will display the legend for that graph, and the status information for the selected time.

-4.3.3.2 Determining Your GNSS Receiver Model
+3.3.3.2 Determining Your GNSS Receiver Model